Bhargavi84/Explore-Ireland-MS2/README.md

 ### Design
 ___

-* Visit-Kyrgyzstan
+* Motiavtion by Visit-Kyrgyzstan
-* Explore-national-parks-of-japan
+* Motivation by Explore-national-parks-of-japan
-* Ideas from
+* Ideas from my mentor Excellence Ilesanmi
 ___

 ### Code